 - This outline is meant for a redraft, 12-teamer 5×5 Roto or H2H league with 23 rounds.
 It still applies to most variants, but obviously, it’s not a one-size-fits-all.

-- In general, the positional eligibility is Yahoo’s, which includes eligibility entering 2020.
+- In general, the positional eligibility is from Yahoo.
 Know your league’s settings and adjust accordingly.

 - I have purposefully left some holes because drafts are fluid creatures that need affection and constant attention to nail down just right.

 - Don’t follow this so rigidly that when Brandon Lowe falls to the ninth round you ignore him, nor do you ignore that you may have to reach an extra round from these targets at times.

-- Round targets are created based around Fantasy Pros’ ADP, which merges NFBC, Yahoo, and CBS data.
+- Round targets are based on Fantasy Pros’ ADP, which merges NFBC, Yahoo, and CBS data.
 They are a rough estimation and should give you a general idea of when you should be looking to grab them.